yenbuilds/yenbuilds-flight-program/README.md

 The goal at this stage, is not strict realism or checklist replication.

-The goal today, is a believable, coherent flying experience.
+The goal today, is to explore and develop tools that enhance the flight sim experience.

 If you want to understand the guiding principles behind every system in this project.